-Glenuig Community Association use the hall for a year-round programme of the performing arts with funding from the Highland Council Cultural & Leisure Services and the Scottish Arts Council.
+Glenuig Community Association use the hall for a year-round programme of the performing arts with funding from The Highland Council and Creative Scotland (formerly the Scottish Arts Council).
 More details on how this is operated can be supplied on request (please send a donation to cover printing and postage).

 Running costs of the hall are met largely from the hire of the hall to various user groups; many of who gain their own revenue from operating bars at GCA sponsored events.
 We also have a small regular income from the sales of tapes and CDs of a recording we made of the Tenth Glenuig Music Festival.

 Glenuig Hall is an ideal venue for parties, weddings, meetings and all types of functions.
 Contact us through the details below to find out about our competitive rates and the other services we can offer you.
 We are happy to refer you to local caterers and musicians as required and our enthusiastic management committee will offer help and advice to ensure your event runs smoothly.